What is a Cold Sore?

 Cold Sore Relief

 Cold sores on lips can result in pain and discomfort.
 They are caused by a contagious virus and can be spread to others, so treating cold sores is crucial.
 There are a variety of remedies for cold sores that are available over the counter.
 Cold sore ointment and cream catalyze healing and reduce pain using antiseptic and anesthetic ingredients.
 Some treatments, like Orajel for cold sores and Abreva, can work in just a few days.
 You can also try a product formulated with the amino acid lysine for cold sores.

 There are a number of factors that can trigger cold sores, including cold weather and bitter wind.
 Keeping your lips hydrated may help.
 Moisturizing lip balms that contain cold sore medication can soothe your skin and promote healing.
 If you are worried about people noticing the blemish, cold sore patches and bandages are made from semi-transparent hydrocolloid that gently adheres to the skin, hiding the cold sore and protecting it from bacteria and other contaminants.
 These bandages also allow for the application of lip makeup to further conceal the cold sore.
-Makeup should never be applied directly to a cold sore.
+Makeup should never be applied.

 Cold sores are caused by a contagious virus called herpes.
 Type 1 of this virus, called herpes simplex virus (HSV-1), typically causes cold sores while Type 2 (HSV-2) is most often responsible for causing genital herpes.
 However, both strains can affect the mouth and genital area.